Eligibility and Requirements

 If the car is salvaged, the vehicle registration must be current to be eligible to apply.

 What happens if I have gaps in my registration?

 If you have gaps exceeding more than 120 days in your registration history, you must provide Proof of Operability.

 The following documents are acceptable for Proof of Operability:

-No. You must apply for Clean Cars 4 All first and receive an Award Letter before purchasing a vehicle to be eligible for this grant incentive.
+No. You must apply for CC4A first and receive an award letter before purchasing a vehicle to be eligible for this grant incentive.

 Yes, but please fill out the application using only one name.
 All documentation must match the name of the applicant.
 If you have more than one person on the Vehicle Title, talk with your Case Manager to see if both owners must be present when the vehicle is scrapped at Pick N Pull.